 It’s been 3 winters since we’ve utilized our Timberline cast iron wood stove, also lovingly known as The Beast, to heat our home.
-Though our wood is seasoned, we use tinder to help start all fires; many items can be used to ignite a fire, but we’re going keep it simple and list items that can easily be found around the homestead.
+Though our wood is seasoned, we use tinder to help start all fires.
+Many natural fire starting materials can be used to ignite a fire.
+But this list is compiled of items found around the home or around the homestead.

 Citrus peels also work wonderfully.
 The oils found in the peels help to fuel the fire, making them an excellent option as natural fire starting material.
 Not to mention, the peels smell quite good as they burn.
-Citrus peels should be dried prior to using them ~ dry them next to the wood burning stove or place into the oven and dry for 30 minutes at 200 degrees.
+Citrus peels should be dried prior to using them.
+Dry the peels next to the wood burning stove or place into the oven and dry for 30 minutes at 200 degrees.

 Toilet paper rolls filled with dryer lint will catch on fire immediately.
-We save toilet paper rolls throughout the year and fill them when we empty the lint trap from the dryer is emptied.
+Toilet paper rolls are saved throughout the year, and filled as the lint trap from the dryer is emptied.
 Maybe these are not conventional natural fire starting materials, but they work.
 And work quite well.

 Nutshells are also excellent for starting fires.
 Okay, I’m sure many of you are chuckling at this, but this is excellent for those of you who have nut trees on the homestead.
 Yes, I know this isn’t for everyone, but I thought I’d throw it out there!

 This next item may be difficult for a few of you to find.
 Though for those of us who reside in the western part of the Pacific Northwest they works perfectly as natural fire starting material.
 Moss can be harvested throughout the year in this part of the country.
-Begin with removing the moisture by pressing it with a towel, then lay it out in the sun to dry for roughly 1 week.
+Begin with removing the moisture by pressing it with a towel.
+Next, lay the moss in the sun to dry for roughly 1 week.

-Wood kindling is made when we split our firewood each fall, generally with Cottonwood or Alder.
-Cattail also makes for an excellent tinder and we are lucky to be able to harvest quite a bit of it yearly.
+Wood kindling is made when we split our firewood each fall.
+Generally using Ceder or Cottonwood.
+Dried cattails also makes for an excellent tinder and we are lucky to be able to harvest quite a bit of it yearly.

-We do burn cardboard, though not on a regular basis.
+We do burn cardboard as tinder, though not on a regular basis.
 The cardboard needs to be clean of tape and should not have a glossy sheen to it.
 Many individuals will not burn cardboard for fear of chimney fires ~ a chimney with to much creosote can catch on fire easily by the flakes of the cardboard entering the chimney and igniting the creosote.

-Let’s not forget the amount of paper brought home from school or junk mail, nothing goes to waste around here.
+Other not so natural fire starting materials include paper brought home from school or junk mail, nothing goes to waste around here.
 However, we do not burn any paper product with a glossy finish or envelopes with a plastic windows.
 Why create chemical toxins when you don’t need to?